Middle East and North Africa

 As one of the first development firms on the ground in Iraq following the 2003 invasion, we won global acclaim for our work to restore the Iraqi marshlands.

-In addition to this portfolio, DAI is currently doing critical work in Tunisia, Morocco, Jordan, Palestine, Lebanon, and elsewhere in the region.
+In addition to this portfolio, DAI is currently doing critical work in Egypt, Morocco, Jordan, Palestine, Lebanon, and elsewhere in the region.